 One of the most important photography tips for selling online is to produce clean, clear photos of the products you are offering.
 Buyers are often influenced by the appearance of the photos.
 It is vital that your pictures are not just good-looking, but slightly above-average.
 Likewise, you should always clean the items you are trying to sell before taking them since digital photos magnify dirt.
-If you do not know how to clean your camera, take a few minutes to read these tips.
+If you do not know how to clean your camera, take a few minutes to read these photography tips.

 Understanding and Using Negative Space